kirpnlbr/kirpnlbr/README.md

 ## About me
 Hi!
 I'm Kir, a designer/engineer and a sophomore at Ateneo de Manila University currently taking BS Management Information Systems as my undergrad.
+I am also the Vice President for Events at User Experience Society.

 In the past, I was mentored by Christian San Jose, the founder and CEO of UX+ University, for UX Design; the founding designer for two SaaS startups at 17; a regional science and technology fair winner for a mobile app; and a student leader and creative.

 In my free time, I...
 ````
-• Read essays, contemporary fiction, or translated literature.
+• Read essays, literary fiction, or translated literature.
-• Design & develop websites for studios & lifestyle brands.
+• Go around the Metro, trying out specialty coffee.
-• Compare the lattes of Metro Manila cafes.
+• Try to learn about anything, everywhere.
 • Play video games (Bloodborne HEHE).
 ````